ThomasTolo/Dat250.Lab/DAT250-expass3.md

 - **Automated Build/Deploy:**
   - Set up a `build.gradle.kts` in the Svelte project to automate building the frontend and copying static assets to the backend, but had to ensure build and dependency folders were not tracked by git.

-  - When I added the log in version for Svelte it failed and gave me the error "failed to create a poll".
-  Fix: I had to

-## Latest Issues and Solutions

 - **Frontend/Backend Synchronization:**
   - The Svelte dev server (`localhost:5175`) and Spring Boot backend (`localhost:8080`) behaved differently: dev started at register, backend skipped login and allowed poll creation.
   - Fix: Ensured all fetch URLs are relative, added Vite proxy config to forward `/api` requests to backend, and made login state persistent only on logout.